 A lot of people are curious about whether or not they should be stomach sleeping.
 Is sleeping on your stomach bad for your back?
 Most will say that it is the only way that they can sleep and others have been doing it since they were kids and it just feels “normal”.
 They’ve been doing it so long that they can’t imagine it’s caused any problems or that they should stop doing it.

 It’s important for stomach-sleepers to know that this position applies mechanical stress to the entire spine.
 Muscles and ligaments are stretched more on one side than the other, which physically pulls the vertebrae of the spine out of proper alignment.
 Among other things, this can cause chronic low back pain, neck pain and headaches, and accumulate into irreversible arthritic changes over time.

-So I’d like to describe some ways for you to train yourself how to quit sleeping on your stomach.
+So I’d like to describe some ways for you to train yourself how to stop sleeping on your stomach.
 Hopefully you’ll learn why sleeping on your stomach is bad.
-It’ll take time – don’t expect overnight success.
+It’ll take time to change – don’t expect overnight success.
 But patients have informed me they’ve made the change in as little as two weeks.
 For others, it can take up to six months.
 Motivation is key, and realize you probably won’t become a back sleeper.
 Making the switch to your side is the easiest and fastest transition to make.
 Later, if you’re feeling ambitious, you can make the switch to your back.

 Suggestion #1: Use a Therapeutic or cervical pillow.
-This is the easiest way, in my opinion, because it’s the “training wheels” of pillows.
+This is the easiest way to stop stomach sleeping, in my opinion, because it’s the “training wheels” of pillows.
 It’s uniquely designed to help you maintain back/side sleeping.
 The intelligent shape of it makes stomach-sleeping nearly impossible.
 There’s no question that it will wake you up if your body moves into the wrong position during the night.

 Suggestion #2: “Will” yourself to stay on your back or side all night.
-This method is appealing because it doesn’t cost anything.
+This method to stop stomach sleeping is appealing because it doesn’t cost anything.
 It can be effective if you share your bed with someone who is a light sleeper.
 Ask them to nudge/poke if they notice you’ve unconsciously shifted onto your stomach during the night.
-Using a knee wedge or regular pillow under your knees will help as well o allow your pelvis and lower back to be in a better posiition.
+Using a knee wedge or regular pillow under your knees will help as well o allow your pelvis and lower back to be in a better position.